Brexit talks deadlocked: UK plans to override parts of EU withdrawal deal | DW | 07.09.2020

 A status-quo transition period following its formal departure ends on December 31.
 Until then, the UK is bound by EU rules as it negotiates the terms of its future relationship with the bloc, its largest trading partner.

-Environment Minister George Eustice attempted to downplay the legislation on Monday morning, saying that the UK was committed to the Northern Ireland protocol and that the internal market bill would tidy up some "legal ambiguities."
+Environment Secretary George Eustice attempted to downplay the legislation on Monday morning, saying the UK was committed to the Northern Ireland protocol and that the internal market bill would tidy up some "legal ambiguities."

 But EU diplomats said any plan to override part of the divorce agreement would be a "desperate and ultimately self-defeating strategy."

-"I remain worried ... the negotiations are difficult, because the British want the best of both worlds," the EU's chief Brexit negotiator Michel Barnier told French radio.
+"I remain worried ... the negotiations are difficult, because the British want the best of both worlds," Michel Barnier, the EU's chief Brexit negotiator, told French radio.
+"Everything that has been signed must be respected," he added, promising to speak to his UK counterpart, David Frost, about the plans.

+European Commission President Ursula von der Leyen called for the UK to stick to the terms of the withdrawal agreement, describing it as an "obligation under international law."

-Johnson on Sunday also restated the deadline of October 15 for a free trade deal with the European Union, after which Britain would walk away from the post-Brexit negotiations if the two sides failed to reach a deal.
+Prime Minister Johnson on Sunday also restated the deadline of October 15 for a free trade deal with the European Union, after which the UK would walk away from the post-Brexit negotiations if the two sides failed to reach a deal.

 The British leader's warning comes ahead of a crucial round of post-Brexit negotiations which are to resume in London on Tuesday.